asinghrajput542/task-manager/README.md

 3. Set up and run the client by following the instructions in the `client/README.md`.

 4. Open your browser and access the client application to start managing your tasks.

+5. **User Authentication:**
+   - Once you're on the client application, you'll have the option to sign in or sign out.
+   - Click "Login" and enter your credentials to access your tasks.
+   - Click "Logout" to securely sign out of your account and protect your tasks.